MISSISSIPPI CODE TITLE 45.

 § 45-33-31.
 Reregistration

-All registrants are required to personally appear at a
+(b) All other registrants are required to personally

-Department of Public Safety Driver's License Station to reregister every ninety
+appear at a Department of Public Safety Driver's License Station to reregister

 photograph to the department and the verification of registration information,